tgvaughan/FORTH.jl/README.md

 One of my goals has been to have forth.jl contain as much of the [F83 required word set](http://forth.sourceforge.net/standard/fst83/fst83-12.htm) as makes sense given the underlying VM.
-(Actually, my main goal goes a bit beyond this: I want to be able to, with a couple of exceptions, be compatible with the description of forth contained in the second edition of Leo Brodie's book "Starting Forth".)
+(Actually, my main goal goes a bit beyond this: I want to forth.jl to be, with a couple of exceptions, compatible with the description of forth contained in the second edition of Leo Brodie's book "Starting Forth".)
 I'm fairly happy with my progress so far.
 Of the 131 required F83 words, only 20 remain unimplemented.
 These words fall into